A Step-By-Step Guide On How To Move Schools Easily

 Let your child see your positive feelings about the move.
 If she sees you stressing or hears you talking about any concerns relating to the school move, this may worry her.

-6. Allow your child some involvment in choosing the new school
+6. Involve your daughter in choosing the new school

-Depending on what your reasons are for moving schools, what you are looking for in a new school will differ from one person to the next.
+What you’re looking for in a new school will differ from one family to the next.

 • How far is the school from home?